geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 - `Result`: returned rows or the NetSuite execution error.
 - `SuiteQL Performance Matrix`: API used, latency, server time, row counts, page counts, truncation, and governance usage.
 - `SuiteQL Hints`: local guidance based on the current query text.

+The Result panel appears directly below Query Editor.
+Result, SuiteQL Performance Matrix, SuiteQL Hints, and Autocomplete can be collapsed or expanded from their panel headers.

 ## 6. Ask AI About Reports, Searches, And Records